john-azzaro/Study-Node-Web-Servers/README.md

 --------
 <dd>

 Although it seems as though Express would take the overall win vs raw HTTP Node.js in creating a http server (not only because it provides an abstraction layer above the raw http module making it *much* easier to work with, as well as the benefits of having a wide variety of middleware, etc) the raw HTTP Node.js seems managable if not a bit more complex to deal with.
-And not to to diss the raw HTTP server over express, it does possess a bit of the "spaghetti"-esque structure I've learned to avoid while express has a much more
+And not to to diss the raw HTTP server over express, it does possess a bit of the "spaghetti"-esque structure I've learned to avoid while express has a much more organized and concise layout.

 For example, here's a comparison between using raw HTTP and express.